January 10, 2026

 ret

-However, declaring foo as virtual changes bar’s assembly from a direct call into an indirect, vtable-based call.
+However, declaring foo as virtual changes bar’s assembly into an indirect, vtable-based call

 bar(Base*):